Thelastpoet/genwp/README.md

 ## License

-Luya is licensed under GPL v2 or later.
+genwp is licensed under GPL v2 or later.
 See the `LICENSE` file for more details.

 ## Author